s2e-lab/model-evolution/scripts/README.md

 ### RQ4: Getting SFConvertBot Data

 #### Step 0: Install the required packages
-- Download the web driver for the Firefox browser and extract it to your PATH (e.g., /usr/local/bin).
+- Download the [web driver](https://github.com/mozilla/geckodriver/releases) for the Firefox browser and extract it to your PATH (e.g., /usr/local/bin).
-- If it is not in `PATH` you need tro set the path in the `crawl_bot.py` script.
+- If it is not in `PATH` you need to set its path in the `crawl_bot_activity.py` script.

 #### Step 1: Extract Safetensors' versions